 Once you complete and submit the FAFSA on-line, the processed information will be sent electronically from the Federal Processor to WSSU within two weeks, provided that you included WSSU's school code (002968) on the FAFSA.
 A Student Aid Report (SAR) will be sent to you to confirm the data entered on the FAFSA.

 - Read the instructions for the FAFSA before you fill it out.
 This is very important.
 Errors and omissions delay processing and awarding.

 - Make sure your name, Social Security Number, and birth date are correct on the FAFSA to prevent delays.

 - When you complete the tax-related questions on the FAFSA, pay special attention to the tax form line numbers given for some questions.
 These will guide you to the correct figures to use from your tax forms.

-- Be sure you submit the required signatures when you file the FAFSA.
-Without appropriate signatures, your application will not be processed.
+- Be sure you submit the FAFSA with your and your parent's FSA ID when you file the FAFSA.
+The FSA ID serves as your and your parent's signature on the FAFSA.
+Without appropriate FSA ID (signatures), your application will not be processed.

 - Be sure you enter your correct housing code.
 If you do not enter the correct housing code or do not enter any code at all, your financial aid award may be incorrect and may have to be recalculated.

 - DO NOT send tax returns or other extraneous information to the Federal Processor after you complete the FAFSA.
 But DO keep these documents for your records.
 You may need to provide copies of them later, if requested to do so.